aaron-is-the-best2114/PC-Vital-Box/README.md

 ### Download and Run the Installer (**ENSURE YOU READ ANY AND ALL INSTRUCTIONS**)
 1. Go to https://www.msys2.org/ and download and run the installer.
-2. Before you finish with the installer, make sure the `Run MSYS2 Now.` box is checked.
+2. Before you finish with the installer, check the `Run MSYS2 Now.` box.
 It should open the UCRT64 environment.
-3. Inside the enviornment run this line of code: `pacman -S --needed base-devel mingw-w64-x86_64-toolchain`
+3. Inside the environment run this line of code: `pacman -S --needed base-devel mingw-w64-x86_64-toolchain`
-4. When that is complete, close the environment and open either Windows Terminal, Windows PowerShell, or Command Prompt and type `g++ --version` to ensure it was installed correctly.
+4. When that is complete, close the environment and open either Windows Terminal, Windows PowerShell, or Command Prompt, and type `g++ --version` to ensure it was installed correctly.
-5. Then Download the `PCVitalBox Installer.exe` file from the releases page on this repository.
+5. Download the `PCVitalBox Installer.exe` file from the releases page on this repository.
 6. Run the installer.
 It will move all necessary files to the appropriate directories and set up the application to start automatically with Windows.

 ## Uninstalling the Program